nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/oauth2-endpoint.md

 Several resources are exposed by this endpoint, which allows to:

 * Create, read, update and delete OAuth2 providers
+* Read OAuth2 clients
-* Get a valid access token for a given provider for the current user
+* Get a valid access token for a given provider or client for the current user
 * Read, update and delete OAuth2 tokens

 ## CRUD on OAuth2 Providers